JackNapier20/AgenticSearch/README.md

 - `source_url` — the exact page the fact was found on
 - `excerpt` — verbatim text from that page supporting the value
 - `confidence` — per-cell confidence score

+**`metadata.timing`** breaks down wall-clock seconds for each pipeline stage — useful for profiling and Cloud Run monitoring.

 ---